Takiiiiiiii/SuperStation-Documentation/README.md

 ## Recommended first steps once you recieve your console.

-Make sure your package is complete and has all expected items.
+Before digging into set-up and configuration, make sure your package is complete and has all expected items.
 If you are missing anything, you can:
 - Directly respond to your Order E-mail to contact Customer Service with the missing item in the email.
 - [Send a new email](mailto:sales@retroremake.co) with your order number in the subject line and a description of the issue
 - Post in the Discord Channel under either the #superstationᵒⁿᵉ  or #superstationᵒⁿᵉ-help  channels, and tag a mod for additional help.

+## The SuperStationᵒⁿᵉ is designed to be relatively plug and play.
+The SuperStation runs on the MiSTer Operating System.
+If you prefer, [you can use Retro Remake's custom "Console Mode."](https://github.com/Retro-Remake/Downloader_MiSTer/releases/tag/latest)

+Before powering on the console for the first time, connect it to a TV or supported monitor using the included HDMI cable.
+Use a modern USB-C Power Delivery (PD) charger and a high-quality USB-C cable (like the one included in your package).
+The recommended power profile for the SuperStation is 9V/3A, although 5V or 12V will also work, provided the charger supports USB Power Delivery (PD).
+This allows you to complete the initial setup and verify that everything is functioning correctly.